Order of Layer Generation

-While model creation, firstly the model of terrain is generated, then other interfaces between layers.
-If the interface lays over the terrain, it is "cutted".
+When creating a subsoil model, the terrain is generated before other interfaces between layers.
+If the interface lays over the terrain, it is "cut".

 After the terrain, interfaces are generated from the top to the bottom and the individual interfaces are always cut by the previous interface.